andrewfulton9/capstone_project/README.md

 #### Bad Examples of Images in Categories

-Unfortunately, considering how broad the categories were and the number of images I needed for each one to train the nets, There were also a lot of images that did not fit as well into their categories or that would have fit in just as well if not better in another category.
+Unfortunately, considering how broad the categories were and the number of images I needed for each one to train the nets, there were also a lot of images that did not fit as well into their categories or that would have fit in just as well if not better in another category.
 I have included some examples of these below:

 ##### Car Expenses